Frequently Asked Questions

 You can apply for your visa up to 5 months before the start of your degree.
 The exact date is determined by the University and mentioned in the visa pack.
-The University starts with providing visa information to all applicants from the 1 April 2019 onwards.
+The University starts with providing visa information to all applicants from May 2023 onwards.

 How do I arrange for my visa?